mlr-org/user2020/README.md

 ## Course Materials

-We will publish slides and example code in time before the tutorial starts in this GitHub repository.
+Slides can be found in the pdf directory of this repository.
+The examples are rendered in the [gallery](https://mlr3gallery.mlr-org.com/) with tag [german credit](https://mlr3gallery.mlr-org.com/#german_credit).

-We also highly recommend to check out our [book](https://mlr3book.mlr-org.com/) and the [gallery](https://mlr3gallery.mlr-org.com/) with exemplary case studies.
+We also highly recommend to check out our [book](https://mlr3book.mlr-org.com/).
 The most time efficient way to get into the package is to read the [cheat sheets](https://cheatsheets.mlr-org.com/).

 ## Schedule